juliogomez/devops/README.md

 For point __B)__ we will need to find a way to isolate our cluster, so that it does not depend on the upstream router IP addressing scheme.
 Ideally you would like your cluster LAN segment to be private, and not shared with the office environment, so the best way to accomplish this is... adding a __router__ to our setup!
 It will be able to _route_ between your private LAN segment and the office one, allowing you to manage your cluster IP addresses independently from the office network.

 Of course, the main requirement for this router will be do what we need it to do, but also... to be _tiny_.
-There are many different options, but I chose [this one](https://www.amazon.es/dp/B0777L5YN6) (40g, 5x5x2 cm).
+There are many different options, but I chose [this one](https://www.gl-inet.com/products/gl-ar300m/) (40g, 5x5x2 cm).

 <p align="center">
 <img src="https://media.giphy.com/media/RJo6Uas77p4zzcEj5I/giphy.gif">
 </p>

-The Ethernet cable previously going from your cluster switch to the home router, will now be connected to your new _tiny_ router.
+The Ethernet cable previously going from your cluster switch to the home router, will now be connected to your _tiny_ router.
 And the WAN port from the _tiny_ router will go to the upstream router.

 The great thing about this setup is that, as long as the cluster LAN segment does not overlap the upstream router LAN subnet, __it will work no matter where you are!__